UltraFuzz: Towards Resource-saving in Distributed Fuzzing

-\textbf{Configuration.} We use UniFuzz, PAFL, and Enfuzz to fuzz each program for 4, 8, 16, 32, 64, and 128 units of computation resources, respectively.
-Each experiment is repeated three times to reduce the effects of randomness.
-Particularly, we select the single-mode of AFL to run for 4, 8, 16, 32, 64, and 128 hours as the baseline.
-Moreover, for the five programs from Google fuzzer-test-suite, we choose the seeds provided by them as the initial seeds.
-For the other programs, we select the corresponding seeds from the \emph{testcases} directory in AFL.
-Our experiments were conducted on machines of an Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz with 32 cores, running a 64-bit CentOS Linux release 7.7.1908 (Core).
-Notably, the total time of our experiments is more than 1512 CPU days.
+\textbf{Configuration.} We use UltraFuzz, PAFL, EnFuzz, and AFL-P to fuzz each program for 8, 16, 32, 64, and 128 units of computing resources, respectively.
+Each experiment is repeated \textbf{10} times to reduce randomness.
+Particularly, we select the single mode of AFL to run for 8, 16, 32, 64, and 128 hours as the baseline.
+The campaigns distribution are listed in Table \ref{table:distribution}. \textbf{To clarify, though UltraFuzz runs tests only for one hour, it uses many cores running concurrently to share the task and shorten the time.
+The real test time should multiply the number of cores to measure the capacity of work.
+Besides, the baseline tests can validate the tests.} Our experiments were conducted on eight machines of Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz with 32 cores, running a 64-bit CentOS Linux release 7.7.1908 (Core).
+It is worth mentioning that, \textbf{to avoid the potential computing resource interference within a machine \cite{bohmefuzzing}, for each machine, we only use half of the cores (i.e., 16) for fuzzing and leave the rest unoccupied.
+Thus, the experiment scale is also the time of the machines}.
+Moreover, when the experiment scale is beyond 16, we can guarantee that the testing environment is inter-machine and equally distributed.
+No experiment is running concurrently.
+We eliminate the unnecessary processes in the background of each machine to keep the machine usage stay as equal as possible.
+Notably, the total time of our experiments is more than 6,186 CPU days.